 For example, clear specific spaces in your closet and room to set out your workout clothes, gear and training plan the night before, set up a self-care zone for reflection and goal-tracking, and makeover your pantry and fridge to place wholesome foods front and center.

 FIND YOUR COMMUNITY

 If your resolution is to ‘get in shape’ or ‘start working out regularly,’ scheduling exercise now is essential, even if that means a quick bodyweight workout at home during the busy holiday season, says Angelica Ventrice, a certified personal trainer, health coach and creator of Fit for Life.
 Rather than going it alone next year, though, set a pre-resolution to find the people who will make you want to show up for your sweat sesh all year long.

 Research shows sweating it out with other people gives you a greater mental health boost than working out by yourself (in particular, team sports, cycling and activities at the gym, like group fitness classes, help ward off bad days).
 Even better, when others rely on you, you perform better and work out longer than you would if you were only showing up for yourself, per a study in the Annals of Behavioral Medicine.
-Rather than waiting until January 1 to join a gym, start testing out exercise classes now to see what you like, find the instructors who inspire you the most and build a community that will give you a jumpstart.
+Rather than waiting until January 1 to join a gym, start testing exercise classes now to see what you like, find the instructors who inspire you the most, and build a community that gives you a jumpstart.

 The holidays can be especially challenging because of stressors like travel, increased social demands, and temptations like alcohol and sweets, says Samuels.
 Here, it’s helpful to remember pre-resolutions aren’t about being perfect, but rather creating a balance where you aren’t overindulging or depriving yourself, says Ventrice.